-Levels of Service Measure of Service Target Water supplies are Time for reinstatement of service for on-demand supplies from notification to available and contractor: reliable - During working hours - 6 hours.
-90% Outside working hours - 9 hours.
-90% For restricted supplies: - 24 hours.
-90% Water is safe to drink No detectible E Coli in water leaving water treatment plants or in the distribution network as identified during scheduled monitoring.
-100% Response to any E Coli identified in drinking water leaving the treatment plant (transgression): 1.
+Levels of Service Measure of Service Target Water supplies are Time for reinstatement of service for on-demand supplies from notification to a diagonal d available and contractor: reliable - During working hours - 6 hours.
+90% Tellubie - Outside working hours - 9 hours.
+90% For restricted supplies: 3070 - 24 hours.
+90% Water is safe to No detectible E Coli in water leaving water treatment plants or in the distribution 100% drink network as identified during scheduled monitoring.
+100% u i i i k network as identified during scheduled monitoring.
+Response to any E Coli identified in drinking water leaving the treatment plant (transgression): 1.
 Take remedial action.
 100% 2.
 Issue "Boil Water" notice if transgression is likely to exceed 24 hours to 100% rectify.
-Water quality is Time to respond to water demands including low pressure and flow from notification maintained or to contractor: improved - During working hours-6 hours 100% - Outside working hours-9 hours 100% % of ratepayers satisfied with the water supply service.
+10070 Water quality is Time to respond to water demands including low pressure and flow from notification maintained or to contractor: improved - During working hours-6 hours 100% • - Outside working hours-9 hours 100% % of ratepayers satisfied with the water supply service.
 80% Upgrading the treatment of the following water supplies to comply with the health requirements of the Drinking Water Standards for New Zealand 2008 in accordance with the Health (Drinking Water) Amendment Act 2007 to provide for growth and ensure continuity of supply Target Upgrade Tekapo water supply by June 2013 Complete.
 Target Upgrade Twizel water supply by June 2016 Complete.
 Target Upgrade Fairlie water supply by 1 June 2017 Complete.